thiev980/mlops_spam_classifier/README.md

-from pathlib import Path

-readme_content = """# Spam Classifier — Flask API & Airflow Batch Scoring

-End-to-end spam classifier with a Flask API for real-time inference and an Apache Airflow (Docker + PostgreSQL) DAG for batch scoring.
+# End-to-end spam classifier with a Flask API for real-time inference and an Apache Airflow (Docker + PostgreSQL) DAG for batch scoring.

 ## Features
 - Logistic Regression + TF-IDF (scikit-learn Pipeline)